TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 ### Lesson overview

-This section contains a general overview of the topics that you will learn in this lesson.
+This section contains a general overview of topics that you will learn in this lesson.

 * History-changing Git commands
 * Different ways of changing history